Design rendering of Castro-Mission Health Center capital improvements

 For the capital project, Castro-Mission Health Center’s primary care services will move to the 2nd floor to better integrate primary care, behavioral health, and specialty services to serve the whole patient.
 The 1st floor will offer specialty health services, like a podiatrist and pharmacist, in addition to administrative offices.
 This reconfiguration of space will allow us to better serve patients using the “Whole Patient” holistic approach to care.
 Other improvements will include:

 - Larger exam rooms for patients with families (110-120 square feet, compared to 70-110 square feet)

 - New group meeting room

-During construction, the Castro-Mission Health Center will be temporarily relocated to the 1st floor in Building 80, 995 Potrero Ave., on the Zuckerberg San Francisco General (ZSFG) hospital campus.
+During construction, the Castro-Mission Health Center will be temporarily located at 995 Potrero Ave., Building 80, 1st floor, on the Zuckerberg San Francisco General (ZSFG) hospital campus.
 All primary care services will be available at the temporary location.
 Visit zsfgcare.org for directions.